FredMoreau/SceneDressingTools/README.md

 ## Features
 ### Material SceneView Drag and Drop
 In the **Preferences** go to the *Scene Dressing/Materials* and enable *Drag 'n' Drop Behaviour Override*.
 Then set the different modes.
+In Unity 2021.2 and above, you can also display the Scene Dressing Overlay in Scene View for a direct access.

 #### Assignment Mode